chris99835-lab/soc-detection-investigation-lab/README.md

 Splunk returned 45 DNS events during the investigation, providing visibility into DNS queries, their results, and the processes responsible for generating them.

 ![Sysmon DNS activity investigation in Splunk](05-dns-activity-investigation.png)
+---

+## SOC Investigation Summary

+This home lab demonstrates a complete security monitoring workflow using Windows endpoint telemetry and Splunk Enterprise.

+Throughout the project, I:

+- Configured Sysmon to collect detailed endpoint telemetry
+- Ingested Sysmon and Windows Security logs into Splunk
+- Used SPL to search and analyze security events
+- Investigated suspicious PowerShell process execution
+- Monitored repeated Windows authentication failures
+- Analyzed DNS activity using Sysmon Event ID 22
+- Created and validated automated Splunk alerts
+- Reviewed triggered alerts to simulate SOC analyst triage

+## Key Takeaways

+This project strengthened my understanding of how endpoint telemetry is collected, searched, investigated, and converted into actionable detections within a SIEM.

+Rather than only reviewing individual logs, I practiced the full workflow of identifying relevant telemetry, developing detection logic, validating results, and documenting evidence for further investigation.